Bryan Murray (actor): Television

-Murray is widely known for his extensive television work which includes Fitz in Strumpet City, Flurry Knox in The Irish R.M., Shifty in Bread (for which he won BBC TV Personality of the Year), Harry Cassidy in Perfect Scoundrels, Trevor Jordache in Brookside and Bob Charles in Fair City.
+Murray is known for his extensive television work which includes Fitz in Strumpet City, Flurry Knox in The Irish R.M., Shifty in Bread (for which he won BBC TV Personality of the Year), Harry Cassidy in Perfect Scoundrels, Trevor Jordache in Brookside and Bob Charles in Fair City.

 He appeared on the second season of Charity You're a Star where he sang duets with his Fair City co-star Una Crawford O'Brien.
 The duo were voted off the show after performing "Don't Go Breaking My Heart".
 He played the role of Lynch in the film, A Portrait of the Artist as a Young Man (1977).

-Recently he presented the highly acclaimed and IFTA nominated documentary for TV3 The Tenements, a four-part series charting the rise and fall of the Tenements in Dublin from the 1800s to the mid-1970s.
+Murray has presented the documentary for TV3 The Tenements, a four-part series charting the rise and fall of the Tenements in Dublin from the 1800s to the mid-1970s.

 He fronted the BBC1 children's religious affairs programmes Knock Knock and Umbrella for three years.
 On RTÉ, he had his own prime time TV talk shows Encore and Caught in the Act and presented Saturday Night Live.
 His nine-part radio series The Sound of Movies was aired on RTÉ Radio 1 in 2008.
-Most recently he has been a semi regular presenter of Late Date on RTÉ Radio 1.
+He has also been a semi regular presenter of Late Date on RTÉ Radio 1.

 In the US, he presented the 'Irish Spring' commercial on network TV for six years, the award-winning 'Pioneer Press' commercials for three years and hosted the St Patrick's Day Parade for PBS Television.

 His series The Big House was shown on TV3 in the spring of 2013.

 He co-created and co-devised the ITV series Perfect Scoundrels which ran for three years.

 He has co-written two musicals performed at the Abbey Theatre, Dublin, and Irish Theatre Company Dublin; A Happy Go Likeable Man, after Molière, and Thieves Carnival, after Anouilth.

 Most recently Murray took part in the 'One City One Book' celebration Bread and Roses; Strumpet City Revisited reading extracts from the book with the RIAAM orchestra playing the theme music from the TV series conducted by the composer Proinnsias O'Duinn at Dublin Castle.